 Figgy Pudding History

 Perhaps it is wise for me to note that figgy puddy is not a “pudding” by modern North American standards.
 Rather, the figgy “pudding” is an ultra moist cake, resplendent in dried fruit glory.
 And, perhaps a little bit ‘o booze, if one is so inclined.
 During the leaner days of pre-industrial, industrial, and Victorian times, eggs would have been difficult to come by in late autumn and winter months.
-Thus “puddings” were bound by flour and dried fruit pastes, and were decidedly more “cake-like”.
+Thus “puddings” were bound by flour and dried fruit pastes, and were decidedly less “cake-like”.
 This dough was wrapped in a heavy cloth and steamed or boiled until firm.
 Knowing this, I can sympathize with Mrs. Cratchit’s worry and subsequent enthusiasm at success of her desert and am tickled at Mr. Cratchit’s praise, declaring it the “greatest success achieved by Mrs. Cratchit since their marriage.”
 Praise from one’s partner after a long fraught kitchen battle is welcome, indeed.

-My figgy pudding is neither wrapped in cloth nor boiled over a kitchen fire, but, rather, cooked in a Bundt style pan, mini or full size.
+My figgy pudding recipe is neither wrapped in cloth nor boiled over a kitchen fire, but, rather, cooked in a Bundt style pan, mini or full size.
 In fact, my figgy pudding may not be very traditional at all.
 During my research for this post, I failed to find a thread of continuity among the recipes, save the addition of dried fruit.
 Actually, figs might just as well be raisins, prunes or dates.
 They may be puréed to a paste or left whole to stud the pudding.
 Some accounts say picking the fruits from a flaming pudding was a novel children’s game around the holiday table.

 Oh, those wily Victorians and their scorched finger tips!

-Whatever the traditional recipe may have been or is, I am sure that we can all agree that, with some imagination, this dessert is a figgy pudding in all the ways that matter.
+Whatever the traditional figgy pudding recipe may have been or is, I am sure that we can all agree that, with some imagination, this dessert is a figgy pudding in all the ways that matter.
 Perhaps what matters most during the holiday season is not the precision and execution of said tradition, but rather the sentiment it embraces.

 On that note, here is some figgy pudding, a cup of good cheer (maybe in the form of this Douglas fir infused eggnog), the Merriest of Christmases, and a Happy New Year!